How to Buy Standard Life Shares UK in 2022 – A Beginner’s Guide

 Aberdeen Standard, the asset management arm of Standard Life, is the third largest UK asset manager in terms of assets under management.
 With over £550bn in assets generating a stream of fee income, Standard Life’s asset management business is steady and profitable.

 Despite the loss of the Scottish Widows contract, fund inflows remain strong.
 In addition, Standard Life owns 20% of Phoenix, another large UK asset manager, and 27% of HDFC Asset Management, one of the leading asset managers in India.
-As one of the world’s fastest growing markets, India should offer Standard Life a strong growth in revenues in the future via this investment.

 2. Strong financial position